-Happy, quiet, demanding, affectionate … puppies are like people, they all have personality and temperaments!
+Happy, quiet, demanding, affectionate … puppies are like people; they all have personalities and temperaments!

 A dog’s temperament or character is essentially the dog’s general attitude toward people and other animals.
 It is a result of both inherited and environmental factors.
-Temperament testing evaluates an individual dog’s temperament through a series of tests that measure traits including stability, confidence, shyness, friendliness, aggressiveness, protectiveness, prey instincts, play drive, and self-defense instincts, and ability to distinguish between threatening and nonthreatening situations.
-It is most commonly conducted for breeders and rescue organizations but can be helpful for dog owners as well.
+Temperament testing evaluates an individual dog’s temperament through a series of tests that measure traits including stability, confidence, shyness, friendliness, aggressiveness, protectiveness, prey instincts, play drive, self-defense instincts, and ability to distinguish between threatening and nonthreatening situations.
+It is most commonly conducted for breeders and rescue organizations but can also be helpful for dog owners.

 When talking about the character of a puppy, it is essential to keep in mind that our canine friends lack moral values.
 Some character traits that exist in humans, such as spitefulness, cannot be attributed to dogs.

 So what do you need to consider when choosing a new puppy?
-Puppies develop their personality according to their genes and their experiences Some are easy-going but affectionate, others are more playful and demanding.
-To choose your future canine companion, you will have to take into account his behavior traits.
-Here are seven traits to look out for in a 7-week old puppy:
+Puppies develop their personality according to their genes and experiences.
+Some are easy-going but affectionate.
+Others are more playful and demanding.
+To choose your future canine companion, you will have to consider his behavior traits.
+Here are seven characteristics to look out for in a 7-week old puppy:

-By placing a puppy in an area it has never been and coaxing the pup to you by clapping hands gently and kneeling down and observing how the puppy responds, you can determine the degree of confidence or dependence the puppy has.
+By placing a puppy in an area it has never been and coaxing the pup to you by clapping hands gently and kneeling, and observing how the puppy responds, you can determine the degree of confidence or dependence the puppy has.

 A confident pup will come readily, with its tail up, and may jump at you or bite your hands.
-Whereas a fearful pup will not come to you at all.
+In comparison, a fearful puppy will not come to you at all.

-To determine how attracted the puppy is to you as well as how independent it is, stand up and walk away from the pup in a normal manner.
-It is important that you make sure the pup sees you walk away.
+To determine how attracted the puppy is to you and how independent it is, stand up and walk away from the pup in a normal manner.
+You must make sure the puppy sees you walk away.

-In order to discover how a puppy accepts stress when socially and/or physically dominated, you will need to crouch down and gently roll the puppy on his back; holding it with one hand for a full 30 seconds.
+To discover how a puppy accepts stress when socially or physically dominated, you will need to crouch down and gently roll the puppy on his back, holding it with one hand for a full 30 seconds.

-A dominant puppy will struggle fiercely, flailed and may even bite.
-On the other hand, a submissive puppy will note give any struggle and strain to avoid eye contact.
+A dominant puppy will struggle fiercely, flail, and may even bite.
+On the other hand, a submissive puppy will not struggle and strain to avoid eye contact.

 There is a high correlation between the ability to retrieve and the degree of willingness to work with a human.
 By crouching beside the puppy and attracting its attention with a ball.
 Then observing how much interest the puppy shows as it watches you toss the ball 1 to 2 meters in front of the pup, you can determine how close of a relationship you will have with that puppy.